wizards-of-lua/wizards-of-lua/README.md

 This mod is based on Forge, which is a framework for creating and running Mindecraft mods based on the Java version of Minecraft.
 To contribute to this project you should be familiar with Java 8, Forge, Lua, and Gradle.

 Please be aware of the fact that is project is a spare time project.
-If you post an issue or create a pill request please give us some time to react.
+If you post an issue or create a pull request please give us some time to react.

 Right now there are no automated tests.
 We definitely what to add automated tests when we think the Lua Api and the in-game command API is stable.
 To do that, we expect to rewrite everything from scratch.
-So maybe you want to help us with that, do you?
+So maybe you would like to help us with that?

 ## How to Setup a Local Development Environment for Eclipse
 Download the project sources: